pasqal-io/pasqal-cloud/README.md

 ### Authentication

-There are several ways to provide a correct authentication using the SDK.
+There are several ways to authenticate using the SDK.

 ```python
 from pasqal_cloud import SDK